Memorable Movie Meals for Thanksgiving

 This Thanksgiving, after you've gathered around the table with family and friends for a comforting spread, we invite you to feast on these films with memorable meals.

-From pork chops served with a dash of malice to a mushroom delicacy to die for, scenes around the dining table often are among the spiciest and most satisfying cinematic fare.
+From fast-food hamburgers to pork chops served with a dash of malice, scenes around the dining table are often among the spiciest and most satisfying cinematic fare.

 Da’Vine Joy Randolph, Paul Giamatti, and Dominic Sessa in The Holdovers